uibnui/RuutuNoAds/README.md

 ## Disclaimer

-This is not some very hack thing, take look of the javascript code.
+This is not some very hacky thing, take look of the javascript code.